mmozeiko/pkg2zip/README.md

 * **simple**, creates zip package with same folder structure that Vita expects (just drag & drop all file from zip archive to ux0:).
 Zip file is created directly from pkg without any intermediate temporary files.

 Limitations:

-* currently works only for main application pkg files, no DLC.
+* currently no PSM or update pkg files are supported.

 # Usage

+If you have zRIF fake license, then execute:

+    pkg2zip package.pkg zRIF_STRING

-Execute `pkg2zip package.pkg` to create `title [id] [region].zip` file.
+This will create `title [id] [region].zip` file.
 Title, ID and region is automatically detected from pkg file.

-If you have raw license key (32 hex characters) you can execute `pkg2zip package.pkg hexkey` to try to generate work.bin file (works for most pkg files).

-If you have working zRIF string, then execute `pkg2zip package.pkg zRIF_string` to create work.bin file from zRIF encoding.
+It will include work.bin file.

+If you don't have zRIF fake license, but just want to unpack files, then omit last argument:

+    pkg2zip package.pkg zRIF_STRING

+Resulting zip file will not include work.bin.

 # Generating zRIF string